-Collision and Broadcast Domains
+Collision Domain and Broadcast Domains

 Collision Domain

 The “collision domain” describes a network where packet collisions can occur when two devices on a shared network medium send packets simultaneously.
-The colliding packets discarded and must be sent again, which reduces network speed and efficiency.
+The colliding packets are discarded and must be sent again, which reduces network speed and efficiency.

 Broadcast Domain

-All the devices in the broadcast domain can reach via broadcast at the data link layer.
+All the devices in the broadcast domain can be reached via broadcast at the data link layer.
 A Broadcast Domain can receive any broadcast packet originating from any device within the network segment.
-All ports of hub and switch belong to same broadcast domain but all ports of the router
+All hub and switch ports belong to the same broadcast domain, but all router ports belong to a different broadcast domain.

 - Different floors in a building